 Hence equivariant cohomology is a natural generalization of group cohomology, to which it reduces when the base space is a point.

 If here the cohomology is to be -graded this means that the coefficients are the stages in a spectrum object in , which is a spectrum with G-action.
 These are hence the coefficients for equivariant generalized (Eilenberg-Steenrod) cohomology.
-(More generally one considers genuine G-spectra in equivariant stable homotopy theory, but as coefficients in cohomology they appear only through their underlying spectra with G-action as above (see below and see e.g. Greenlees-May, p.
+(More generally one considers genuine G-spectra in equivariant stable homotopy theory, see e.g. Greenlees-May, p.
 16)).

 Among the simplest non-trivial example of this -equivariance with joint action on domain and coefficients is real oriented generalized cohomology theory such as notably KR-theory, which is equivariance with respect to a -action.
 This appears notably in type II string theory on orientifold backgrounds, where the extra group action on the coefficients is exhibited by what is called the worldsheet parity operator.
 The word “orientifold” is modeled on that of “orbifold” to reflect precisely this extra action (on coefficients) of non-Borel -equivariant cohomology.